 A shaky media business is not good

 A media business is like a table with four legs.
-These are the media organisation's target audience, the core editorial proposition that it offers to that audience, the market that sustains the business, and the values that the business holds dear.
+These are the media organisation’s target audience, the core editorial proposition that it offers to that audience, the values that the business holds dear, and the market that sustains the business.

 Each leg has to be strong and firm.
 If one leg is weak, the table wobbles.
 A shaky media organisation is not good.

 First you need to know the profile and needs of your target audience.
 You can do this by hiring an expensive market research team, or you can use informed guesswork.
 My preference is the latter.
 In my experience this works well, and the exercise can be carried out in less than a day.

 Gather your senior team from editorial, sales, marketing, and business development.
 Obtain some existing market data; it’s likely that the local audience segments have already been identified.
 If not, it’s not difficult to work this out.